 - I don't read my University e-mail.
 How can I be sure that the parking office has received my parking request?

-- You can check your parking status online at any time.
-In an effort to become more efficient and to comply with the UA guidelines, permit assignments from the waitlist will be sent by e-mail only.
-There are a number of computer labs around campus that you can utilize if you currently do not own a computer.
-You may also call our Customer Relations office at (520) 626-7275 or email us at PTS-ParkingInformation@email.arizona.edu.
+- You may check your parking status online at any time on the Parking Account Portal.
+In an effort to become more efficient and to comply with the UArizona guidelines, permit assignments from the waitlist will be sent by e-mail only.
+Computer labs are provided throughout campus, free of charge, for your convenience.

 - What do I do if I received a parking assignment but did not receive my permit?

-- If you purchased your permit by the end of July and do not receive it in the mail on or before the 3rd week of August, please contact Customer Relations at PTS-ParkingInformation@email.arizona.edu.
+- If you purchased your permit by the end of July and do not receive it in the mail on or before the 3rd week of August, please contact Customer Relations here.
 Customer Relations Specialists will investigate and contact you.
 Upon verification that payment has been received and the permit was issued and mailed, you will be given instructions on how to obtain a replacement.
-Please be sure to update your email and mailing address on UAccess.
+Please be sure to keep your email and mailing address up-to-date on UAccess.

 - How and when will I receive my permit?